jeffdapaz/VisualChatGPTStudio/README.md

 It's worth mentioning that I haven't tested this possibility for myself, so it's a matter of trial and error, but I've already received feedback from people who have successfully doing this.

-## Known Issues ⚠
+## Known Issues 🐛

-Unfortunately, the API that OpenAI makes available for interacting with chatGPT has a limitation on the size of the question plus the given answer.
+- **Issue 1:** Occasional delays in AI response times.
+- **Issue 2:** AI can hallucinate in its responses, generating invalid content.

-If the question sent is too long (for example, a method with many lines) and/or the generated response is too long, the API may cut the response or even not respond at all.
+- **Issue 3:** If the request sent is too long and/or the generated response is too long, the API may cut the response or even not respond at all.

-For these cases I advise you to make requests via the tool windows to customize the question in a way that chatGPT does not refuse to answer, or try modify the model options to improve the responses.
+- **Workaround:** Retry the request changing the model parameters and/or the command.

 ## Disclaimer 👋

-- As this extension depends on the API provided by OpenAI, there may be some change by them that affects the operation of this extension without prior notice.
+- As this extension depends on the API provided by OpenAI or Azure, there may be some change by them that affects the operation of this extension without prior notice.

-- As this extension depends on the API provided by OpenAI, there may be generated responses that not be what the expected.
+- As this extension depends on the API provided by OpenAI or Azure, there may be generated responses that not be what the expected.

-- The speed and availability of responses directly depend on the API provided by OpenAI.
+- The speed and availability of responses directly depend on the API.

 - If you are using OpenAI service instead Azure and receive a message like `429 - You exceeded your current quota, please check your plan and billing details.`, check OpenAI Usage page and see if you still have quota, example: